chanely99/gamestudio-f18/workshop-6-FlappyBird/README.md

 		}
 	}
 ```
+Our Update Method is first going to incrememnt the timeSinceLastSpawned by 1 each second using the built-in Time.deltaTime function.
+Then, it's going to check that the game isn't over, and it's time to spawn according to the spawnrate we set.

+If so, it'll reset the timeSinceLastSpawned, and generate a random y position for the column.
+It'll then move the column the player just passed to be just right offscreen of the player.

 Awesome.
 All we need to do now is take the columns we created and drag them into our project window to make them a prefab.